 - Peanut allergy: Use cashews (and cashew butter) or almonds (and almond butter) instead.

 - Gluten-free: Use gluten-free pretzels!
 Most big name pretzel manufacturers (like Snyder’s) make a gluten-free version.

 - Paleo/grain-free: You can now buy grain-free mini pretzels!
 FitJoy is one of my favorite grain-free brands and Savor Street is another.

 Let’s get cooking!
 If you make this recipe, I’d love it if you shared your thoughts in the comments section below and if you tagged me (@shapedbycharlotte) on the ‘gram!

 - 1 oz. dry-roasted, unsalted peanuts (or cashews)

 - 1/4 cup regular or crunchy peanut butter

 - 1/2 tsp vanilla extract

 - Pinch salt

-- 1, ~3-oz. bar Lily's Sweets Salted Caramel Milk Chocolate Bar (or other chocolate bar), broken into small pieces*
+- 1, ~3-oz. bar Lily's Sweets Milk or Dark Chocolate Bar (I like using the regular or caramel flavors, or you can use another brand), broken into small pieces*